petrickjerico/tp/docs/UserGuide.md

 Entering the command `add task T: CS2040S d: quiz flset:1 dur: 30` while on `Schedule` tab will ad the `task` containing the `quiz` to your schedule.

-1)Enter the `add task` command, including the specific information of the `task`.
+1\.
+Enter the `add task` command, including the specific information of the `task`.
 ![addTaskWithQuiz1](images/addTaskWithQuiz1.png)

 <div align="center">Figure __.
 Using `add task` command integrate with `quiz`</div>
 <br>

-2)After using the `add task` command, the new `task` containing the `quiz` will be added to your schedule and displayed at the end of the schedule.
+2\.
+After using the `add task` command, the new `task` containing the `quiz` will be added to your schedule and displayed at the end of the schedule.
 ![addTaskWithQuiz2](images/addTaskWithQuiz2.png)

 <div align="center">Figure __.
 Result of `add task` command integrating with `quiz`</div>
 <br>

-3)Click on the `Quiz CS2040` box in the `Description` of the task will redirect you to the `quiz` tab and start the `quiz` immediately for you.
+3\.
+Click on the `Quiz CS2040` box in the `Description` of the task will redirect you to the `quiz` tab and start the `quiz` immediately for you.
 ![addTaskWithQuiz3](images/addTaskWithQuiz3.png)

 <div align="center">Figure __.
 Result of clicking on the `Quiz CS2040` box</div>